total-typescript/zod-tutorial/README.md

 You'll notice that the course is split into exercises.
 Each exercise is split into a `*.problem.ts` and a `*.solution.ts`.

+To take an exercise:

+1. Go into `*.problem.ts`
-For each exercise, go into `*.problem.ts` and run `yarn exercise 01`, where `01` is the number of the exercise you're on.
+2. Run `yarn exercise 01`, where `01` is the number of the exercise you're on.

 The `exercise` script will run TypeScript typechecks and a test suite on the exercise.

-This course encourages active, exploratory learning.
-In the video, I'll explain a problem, and you'll be asked to try to find a solution.
+This course encourages **active, exploratory learning**.
+In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to:

 1. Check out [Zod's docs](https://github.com/colinhacks/zod)
 2. Try to find something that looks relevant.